back_image

 A healthcare worker’s primary duty is patient care; however, health workers perform mundane tasks besides patient care.
 Such tasks include scheduling patient appointments and sending appointment reminders, insurance pre-authorization, claims, and billing, handling follow-ups and referrals, managing prescriptions and refills, and updating patient records.

 However, information technology includes systems and software that can automate the highlighted administrative tasks.
 Task automation in healthcare systems facilitates task prioritization, redefines workflows to improve efficiency, and improves patient satisfaction.
+For example, healthcare credentialing software ensures that staff credentials are always updated and compliant by automating expiration reminders, attaching necessary links and documents, and allowing staff to self-onboard and update their information.
 Automated IT systems work in the background without human intervention (including initiation) to save time while ensuring adherence to industry best practices.

 Image Source: Unsplash.com